JellyTitan/Sofle-Pico/docs/current-status.md

 - [ ] Refactor README for simplicity and clarity.
 (Great example: https://github.com/GEIGEIGEIST/KLOR)
 - [ ] Update docs for the troubleshooting section.
 - [ ] Review docs and update images
-- [ ] Update path to case files from the Main README
 - [ ] Add UF2 files and update relative path in README.
 - [ ] Add a 'releases' page.